Actions and Next Steps

 Where the information gathered at contact suggests there has been no change in the person's needs, and that a change to the personal budget amount is not required it may be possible to complete a 'light touch' review without further allocation.

-When the information gathered at contact suggests there has been a change in need or circumstance, and that a change in the personal budget amount is required any review carried out is likely to lead to a proportionate reassessment of need.
+When the information gathered at contact suggests there has been a change in need or circumstance, and that a change in the personal budget amount is required any review carried out is likely to lead to a reassessment of need.
 Because this is a longer term intervention allocation for this should be considered.

 12. Urgent or Interim Support